marimari123/autobib/README.markdown

 autobib
 =========

-This is a simple script to automatically create a bibxtex file for bibliography from research papers etc. in pdf format.
+This is a simple but time saving script to automatically create a bibxtex file for bibliography from research papers etc. in pdf format.
 Parses pdf-files in the given path and search google scholar for bibtex info and creates a bibtex.bib.

 Dependencies
 ------------